AppCron/ACInteractor/README.md

     ...
 }
 ```
 The Response is the result of the Use Case.
-In our example it contains the username and a session token.
+In our example, it contains the username and a session token.

 The Response can be of any type, as long as it is the same type the **InteractorRequest** is typed with.
-It can even be common type like **String** or **Bool**.
+It can even be a common type like **String** or **Bool**.

 ### The Execute Function
 ``` Swift